Ion Energy Systems

 University thesis project.
 Car-powered energy harness system focused on frugal innovation and local community empowerment.

-The vision is to drive sustainable progress in small communities by means of local empowerment, frugal innovation and data sharing.
+The goal of this project is to drive sustainable progress in small Ecuadorian communities through local empowerment, frugal innovation and education.

 Research